10 Ways To Spend Your COVID-19 Stimulus Check

 - Create Energy Independence

 At the moment, SunRun is offering an incentive to any customer who signs up during the entire month of April and May.
 They will get their Solar (with optional battery backup) for $1 per month for the first 6 months.
 This is a saving that can help you get relief from your utility bills right now, as well as in the future.
 Buying solar is an investment that will last you for years to come.
+Visit our blog to find out more about the best states for solar power.

 #3 Pay Off Debt